Pollinator: Types of pollinators

+Insects

 Bees

 The most recognized pollinators are the various species of bees, which are plainly adapted to pollination.
 Bees typically are fuzzy and carry an electrostatic charge.
 Both features help pollen grains adhere to their bodies, but they also have specialized pollen-carrying structures; in most bees, this takes the form of a structure known as the scopa, which is on the hind legs of most bees, and/or the lower abdomen (e.g., of megachilid bees), made up of thick, plumose setae.
 Honey bees, bumblebees, and their relatives do not have a scopa, but the hind leg is modified into a structure called the corbicula (also known as the "pollen basket").
 Most bees gather nectar, a concentrated energy source, and pollen, which is high protein food, to nurture their young, and transfer some among the flowers as they are working.
 Euglossine bees pollinate orchids, but these are male bees collecting floral scents rather than females gathering nectar or pollen.
 Female orchid bees act as pollinators, but of flowers other than orchids.
 Eusocial bees such as honey bees need an abundant and steady pollen source to multiply.

-Honey bees

 Honey bees travel from flower to flower, collecting nectar (later converted to honey), and pollen grains.
 The bee collects the pollen by rubbing against the anthers.
 The pollen collects on the hind legs, in a structure referred to as a "pollen basket".
 As the bee flies from flower to flower, some of the pollen grains are transferred onto the stigma of other flowers.
 Nectar provides the energy for bee nutrition; pollen provides the protein.
 When bees are rearing large quantities of brood (beekeepers say hives are "building"), bees deliberately gather pollen to meet the nutritional needs of the brood.

 Good pollination management seeks to have bees in a "building" state during the bloom period of the crop, thus requiring them to gather pollen, and making them more efficient pollinators.
 Thus, the management techniques of a beekeeper providing pollination services are different from, and to some extent in tension with, those of a beekeeper who is trying to produce honey.
 Millions of hives of honey bees are contracted out as pollinators by beekeepers, and honey bees are by far the most important commercial pollinating agents, but many other kinds of pollinators, from blue bottle flies, to bumblebees, orchard mason bees, and leaf cutter bees are cultured and sold for managed pollination.

 Other species of bees differ in various details of their behavior and pollen-gathering habits, and honey bees are not native to the Western Hemisphere; all pollination of native plants in the Americas and Australia historically has been performed by various native bees.
+It has also been found that non-native plants may have positive effects on native bee pollinators while also influencing their foraging patterns and bee–plant networks.